sritchie73/NetRep/vignettes/NetRep.md

 3. Are these modules conserved across species?
 4. Are microbial communities preseved across multiple spatial locations?

-A typical workflow for a NetRep analysis will usually contain the following steps, usually as separate scripts.
+A typical workflow for a **NetRep** analysis will usually contain the following steps, usually as separate scripts.

 1. Calculate correlation structure and calculate network edges in each dataset using some network inference algorithm.
-2. Save the correlation structure and network adjacency matrices as `bigMatrix` objects using the *NetRep* package.
+2. Load in these data and set up the input lists for NetRep's functions.
 3. Run the `modulePreservation` analysis to determine which modules are preserved in your test dataset(s).
 4. Visualise your modules of interest.
 5. Calculate the topological properties of nodes for your modules of interest for downstream analysis.

-This tutorial will cover each of these steps, and is structured into sections for each step.
+In this tutorial we will cover steps 2-5, running **NetRep** on large datasets, and running **NetRep** on a cluster with a job submission system.

-At the end of the tutorial, we provide advice for running these analyses on a cluster.
-We recommend familiarising yourself with the *NetRep* workflow before modifying the code for your own data since each step will take a substantial amount of time and should not be run interactively on large data.
+We recommend familiarising yourself with the **NetRep** workflow before modifying the code for your own data since each step can take a substantial amount of time on large datasets, for which **NetRep** should not be run interactively.

 ## Data required for a NetRep analysis

-Any *NetRep* analysis requires the following data to be provided and pre-computed for each dataset:
+Any **NetRep** analysis requires the following data to be provided and pre-computed for each dataset:

  - An adjacency matrix whose entries indicate the strength of the relationship between nodes.
  - A matrix whose entries contain the correlation coefficient between each pair of nodes in the network.
- - A "data matrix", which contains the data used to calculate the correlation structure and infer the network, e.g. gene expression data.
+ - a vector containing the module/group label for each node in the network is required for each discovery dataset.

-Additionally, a vector containing the module label for each node in the network is required for each discovery dataset.
+ - Optionally, a "data matrix", which contains the data used to calculate the correlation structure and infer the network, e.g. gene expression data.

 There are many different approaches to network inference and module detection.
 For gene expression data, we recommend using Weighted Gene Coexpression Network